Presentations

 Training courses in DDP (Level 1 and Level 2) provide the core knowledge of theory, principles, and interventions that are central in developing the skills necessary to practising DDP successfully.
 Each four-day workshop covers the principles and interventions through formal discussion, case examples, videotape of therapy sessions, role-play, story-telling and hand-outs.

-Duration: Level 1 is presented over 28 hours (four days) for professionals.
-Level 2 is presented over 28 hours (four days) workshop for professionals who have completed Level 1
+Duration: Level 1 is presented over 28 hours (4 days) for professionals.

 Location: By arrangement at your workplace or nominated venue in Australia or Asia